crossplane/crossplane/docs/getting-started/provision-infrastructure.md

 infrastructure operator to offer their application operators a _composite resource claim_ (XRC).
 An XRC is a namespaced proxy for an XR; the schema of an XRC is identical to that of its corresponding XR.
 When an application operator creates an XRC, a corresponding backing XR is created automatically.
+This model has similarities to [Persistent Volumes (PV) and Persistent Volume Claims (PVC)] in Kubernetes.

 ## Claim Your Infrastructure